Find flow-based communities in complex networks

-Since 2008, the framework has grown into Infomap (the reference algorithm), a family of visualizations, and ongoing research on higher-order, multilayer, and Bayesian community detection.
+Since 2008, the framework has grown from a random-walk coding idea into open-source software, visualization tools, and ongoing research on higher-order, multilayer, and Bayesian community detection.

 Explore